DeclarativeHub/ReactiveKit/README.md

 }
 ```

-We could have exposed subject publicly, but then anyone would be able to send events on it.
-Better approach is to make it fileprivate as we did and then expose it publicly as a signal.
-It is recommended to put all reactive extensions into an extension of `ReactiveExtensions` type provided by ReactiveKit.
+We could have exposed the subject publicly, but then anyone would be able to send events on it.
+A better approach is to make it fileprivate as we did and then expose it publicly as a signal.
+It is recommended to put all reactive extensions into an extension of the `ReactiveExtensions` type provided by ReactiveKit.
 Here is how you do it:

 ```swift